US and Ukraine reach consensus on key issues aimed at ending the war but territorial disputes remain

 For now, the U.S. proposes that the plant be jointly operated by Ukraine, the U.S. and Russia, with each side receiving dividends from the enterprise.

-“The USA is offering 33 percent for 33 percent for 33 percent, and the Americans are the main manager of this joint venture,” he said.
+“The USA is offering 33% for 33%f or 33%, and the Americans are the main manager of this joint venture,” he said.
 “It is clear that for Ukraine this sounds very unsuccessful and not entirely realistic.
 How can you have joint commerce with the Russians after everything?”

-Ukraine offered an alternative proposal, that the plant be operated by a joint venture with the U.S. in which the Americans can determine independently how to distribute their 50 percent share.
+Ukraine offered an alternative proposal, that the plant be operated by a joint venture with the U.S. in which the Americans can determine independently how to distribute their 50% share.

 Zelenskyy said billions in investments are needed to make the plant run again, including restoring the adjacent dam.